Is White Rice Healthy for You?

 In many countries around the world, white rice is by far the most popular grain and eaten much more frequently than brown rice.
 So, is white rice healthy?
 Although it is lower in some nutrients than brown rice, it still has a lot to add to a healthy, balanced diet.

-Is white rice healthy and how does it differ from brown rice?
 To start answering the question "Is white rice good for you" we first need to dig a little deeper into what sets these two types of rice apart.
 Both white and brown rice have similar origins but are processed differently.
-Brown rice doesn’t refer to a particular type of rice; instead the name means any form of rice in its natural, wholegrain state.
+Brown rice doesn’t refer to a particular type of rice; instead the name means any form of rice in its natural, whole grain state.

 In this form, a rice grain contains bran (the fibrous outer layer), germ (the nutrient-rich core) and the carbohydrate-heavy endosperm center.
 White rice is the refined form of brown rice which has had the bran and germ removed, leaving only the starch heavy endosperm.
 It then undergoes additional processing to give it a longer shelf life and to make it quicker and easier to cook.

-Because it has been processed, many people find themselves wondering “How healthy is white rice?” and opt instead for the wholegrain version.
-However, in many countries, including the U.S., white rice is enriched with extra vitamins and minerals including iron, folic acid, niacin and thiamine which can help to boost its nutrition and mean that white rice is healthy for those looking for an easy-to-cook grain.
+Because it has been processed, many people wonder, “How healthy is white rice?” and choose the wholegrain version instead.
+However, in many countries including the U.S., most white rice is enriched with iron, folic acid, thiamine and niacin, though levels vary by brand.

 Is Brown Rice Healthier Than White Rice?

-Dietary guidelines released by the U.S. Department of Agriculture and U.S. Department of Health and Human Services recommend that half of the grains in our diets come from whole grains such as brown rice and wholemeal bread.
+According to the Dietary Guidelines for Americans, 2020-2025, it’s recommended that half of the grains in our diets come from whole grains such as brown rice and whole-wheatmeal bread.
 These high fiber foods have many health benefits including lowering the risk of developing illnesses such as diabetes and heart disease.

 Is White Rice Good for Weight Loss?